By Anna Dykeman. This guide to solo travel advantages and disadvantages contains affiliate links to trusted partners!

 Traveling on your own can take away the temptation of being on your laptop, phone, and social media, especially as you won’t have a travel partner constantly posting on Instagram or asking you to co-star in their TikToks.

-I recently went on a solo trip to Sweden — which, by the way, was absolutely gorgeous — and I made it a point not to post any travel photos or videos while I was there.
+I recently went on a solo trip to Stockholm — which, by the way, was absolutely gorgeous — and I made it a point not to post any travel photos or videos while I was there.

 Instead, I waited until I was back home to look through all of the photos I had taken to carefully choose specific pictures I wanted to share on social media.